Skip to content

 As we will discover, programs can be executed anywhere in physical memory, so part of the design is to make sections of the program relocatable.
 When viewing the details of the memory of an ELF file, it is essential to realize that the addresses shown are offsets.

-Even though the executable format contains many possible segments, C generally uses only a few.
-The compiler can add in many other segments, but the above layout is enough.
+Although the executable format contains many possible segments, C generally uses only a few.
+The compiler can add many other segments, but the above layout is enough.

 Now, the use of these sections is system-dependent.
 Although the documentation describes its intended use, the environment may diverge from this.